RubaCodes/vuecli-tailwind/README.md

 # Hint Tailwind

-Install [the Official Tailwind Intellisense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) "" add-on and inside class="" press ctr + space
+Install [the Official Tailwind Intellisense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) add-on and inside any class="" use the shortcut : CTRL + SPACE ;

 Or add this to the 'config.json' file: